 Cathedral Health Care Center is in Jasper, Indiana, a city with 21,009 people.
-This nursing home proved to be a respectable facility, with an overall grade of C. We wanted to point out that Jasper received a city grade of B+, so you may wish to consider other options in the city as well.
+This nursing home proved to be a respectable facility, with an overall grade of B-.
+Based on our ratings, this nursing home ought to meet the needs of many people.
 One of the better aspects of this facility's profile is its impressive inspection score, which we will address in the next paragraph.

 Cathedral Health Care Center

 Updated Apr 1, 2023 by Nick Lata